 From 3.45pm, you’ll be free to enjoy some personal time to explore the beautiful seaside town of Nairn.
 Enjoy your rest, as tomorrow is a 12-hour tour to the Isle of Skye…

 The Highland Village used in the Episode ‘Rent’ (filming location) – this is the beautiful 18th century village used as MacKenzie Village in the Outlander episode ‘Rent’.
 This wonderful village allows you to experience what life was like for Highlanders during the Jacobite period.

-Ruthven Barracks – following the Jacobite defeat at Culloden, those men who were lucky enough to escape went to Ruthven where they awaited word from Bonnie Prince Charlie.
+Ruthven Barracks (historic location) – following the Jacobite defeat at Culloden, those men who were lucky enough to escape went to Ruthven where they awaited word from Bonnie Prince Charlie.
 It is estimated some 2-3,000 men were at Ruthven Barracks when a note was received from the Prince stating ‘Let every man seek his own safety in the best way he can.’
 The Jacobites dispersed and the Jacobite cause was all but abandoned.
 The departing men torched the barracks and the building has remained a ruin ever since.
 Though not a filming location, this is most definitely worth a visit.